Wealthsimple Invest: Investing on autopilot

 No. We don't charge anything for withdrawals, transferring out, or leaving your account open with a zero balance.

-Expected returns are impossible to predict and out of your (and our) control.
-We prefer to focus on the things we can control: fees, diversification and emotions.
-The stock market will take care of returns over the long term.
-The key is to stay disciplined and stick to your strategy in order to build wealth.
-You can read more about our investment strategy here.
+SIPC insurance covers up to $500,000 in securities for each type of account you hold with Wealthsimple and up to $250,000 in cash.
+Above and beyond this, Apex has secured excess SIPC insurance that provides an additional $150 million of coverage across all its clients.

-First, let's start with the basics: a return is the amount of money earned or lost on an investment.
-Annual returns are usually shown as a percentage on your statements.
-Let’s say you start the year with £100, and at the end you have £110; that would mean you have a 10% return on your money.
+In the extremely unlikely event that Wealthsimple were to go out of business, your account would remain safe and be largely unaffected.
+All securities are registered in your name, and if we were to close, you could choose to keep your money with Apex, or transfer it to a new advisor or your bank account.

-At Wealthsimple, we calculate your progress in three ways as each gives a slightly different picture:
+At Wealthsimple, we calculate your progress in three ways and each measure serves a different purpose.
+At the end of this FAQ, we'll use an example to illustrate how each type of performance is calculated.

-Simple (naive) return A simple return is a basic calculation of your net earnings divided by your net deposits.
-It is the easiest calculation to understand.
+Simple (Naive) Return Simple return is easy to understand but may not accurately reflect your true performance.
+Simple Return is a basic calculation of your Net Earnings / Net Deposits.
+It is the easiest calculation to understand, but may not correctly reflect what has actually gone on in your account over time.
 This calculation takes all of your deposits and assumes they were added to your account on the first day the account was funded.
-But for example, in a case where you've earned positive returns, and then withdrawn more money than you deposited, a simple return won't accurately reflect what's going on.
+The calculation can also appear incorrect if you've earned positive returns and withdraw more funds than you have deposited.

-Time-weighted return Time-weighted returns are the performance of a portfolio over a certain period of time.
-So if you started the year with £100 in your account, you didn’t touch it, and at the end of the year had £110, that would be a 10% time-weighted return.
-The thing is, if you make deposits and withdrawals over the year (as most of us do), a time-weighted return won't take that into account.
-So it's useful for comparing the performance of different investments or money managers, but it doesn't really help you understand how much money you actually made or lost.
+Time-Weighted Return (TWR) TWR measures the impact of the market and skill of your portfolio manager.
+TWR is a common way to check in on how your portfolio has performed over time and is a good reflection of how your portfolio manager or advisor has performed since the first day your account was funded.
+It ignores your deposit and withdrawal activity and only looks at how your portfolio has actually performed.
+It does this by carving the time since you first funded your account into different slices (a new slice starts each time funds are added or withdrawn from the account) and these are linked to show you your overall performance.

-Money-weighted return Money-weighted returns take into account any deposits and withdrawals you make and reflect the actual money you made or lost over the year.
-If you make a large deposit and the market goes up, it will increase your money-weighted return (and vice-versa).* *
+Money-Weighted Return (MWR) MWR measures the impact of the market, the skill of your portfolio manager and the influence of your deposit/withdrawal activity on the value of your portfolio.
+MWR determines how you got to the current value of your portfolio assuming that all of your deposits earned the exact same rate of return.
+This type of return is influenced heavily by the timing and amount of money moving in and out of your account.
+If you make a large deposit and the market goes up, it will influence your MWR upwards (and vice-versa).